infumap/infumap/tools/gpu/image_tagging/README.md

 - GPU-facing inference is intentionally serialized: uploads and preprocessing may overlap, but only one `llama-server` request is allowed to execute at a time.
-- The `/tag` endpoint now parses the multipart body directly from the request stream instead of using FastAPI `UploadFile`, so the service code does not spool uploads to temp files on disk.
+- The `/image-extract` endpoint parses the multipart body directly from the request stream instead of using FastAPI `UploadFile`, so the service code does not spool uploads to temp files on disk.
-- The `/tag` JSON response now also includes `face_recognition_candidate_confidence` and `visible_face_count_estimate` so downstream services can decide whether an image is worth sending to a dedicated face-matching pipeline.
+- The `/image-extract` JSON response also includes `face_recognition_candidate_confidence` and `visible_face_count_estimate` so downstream services can decide whether an image is worth sending to a dedicated face-matching pipeline.
-- The `/tag` JSON response now also includes `image_embedding` as the last field.
+- The `/image-extract` JSON response also includes `image_embedding` as the last field.
 The vector is L2-normalized and is produced in parallel with the tagging request for the same prepared image.
 - Because uploads stay in memory, the wrapper enforces an in-memory upload cap.